Investors buying Ghana’s Eurobond despite rising debts – EU Ambassador

 Ghana’s debt has hit 74% at the end of 2020, according to a recent economic and financial data released by the Bank of Ghana (BoG).
 The central bank put the country’s debt stock at GH¢286.9 billion.

-Asked for her views on the situation, the Ambassador Acconia said “The figures are around 70 to 76 per cent of GDP, as you said it is indeed high for a developing country like Ghana.”
+Asked for her views on the situation, Ambassador Acconia said: “The figures are around 70 to 76 per cent of GDP, as you said it is indeed high for a developing country like Ghana.”

 She further explained that whether or not the debt will be a problem depends on how the market reacts to the situation.